SavrajSian/Decision-Trees-ML/README.txt

-# Explanation of how to run code on lab machines
+# To run the code on lab machines, execute the following commands in order:

+source /vol/lab/intro2ml/venv/bin/activate
-Ubuntu: python3 decision_tree.py ?
+python3 decision_tree.py